Gravitational form factors of the proton from near-threshold vector meson photoproduction: The internal nature of the proton

-\textit{The internal nature of the proton.---} The expression of the GFFs is analogous to the electric charge distribution which can be mapped out by means of electron scattering experiments \cite{Fleurbaey:2018fih}.
+The expression of the GFFs is analogous to the electric charge distribution which can be mapped out by means of electron scattering experiments \cite{Fleurbaey:2018fih}.
 In a similar way, scattering off gravitons would allow one to access information on the spatial distribution of the energy inside a proton.
 The physical content of the information encoded in the EMT form factors is revealed in the so-called Breit frame \cite{Polyakov:2018zvc}.
 Here, the $(00)$ component of the EMT donate the isotropous energy density inside the proton, which can be expressed as \cite{Polyakov:2018zvc}

 where $t=-{\bf\Delta}^2 $ is the squared momentum transfer, the gravitational form factors $G(t)$ can be written as \cite{Polyakov:2018zvc,Ji:2021mtz,Wang:2022ndz}

 where $M$ is the proton mass.
 The form factors $A (t)$, $J (t) $ and $D (t)$ can derive the proton mass distribution, angular momentum distribution and mechanical properties, respectively.
 Here $A(0)=1$, $J(0)=\frac{1}{2}$, and the form factor $B(t)=2J (t)-A (t)$ is consistent with zero basically \cite{Mamo:2021krl,Mamo:2019mka,Shanahan:2018pib}.
 The proton GFFs are the sum contributions of the quark and gluon GFFs, which are given as \cite{Polyakov:2018zvc}